 In January 2017, Allan became the Dean of the Faculty of Fine Arts and Communications at MacEwan.

 Interim Dean, Faculty of Fine Arts and Communications

 Associate Professor, Department of Arts and Cultural Management

-As an educator, Rose believes that learning is an essential, intensely personal activity that involves a complex set of processes, behaviours, attitudes and decisions on both sides of the teaching and learning equation.
-Rose also believes strongly in the transformative power of education, having seen first-hand how it transforms and changes lives.
-As Associate Dean, aside from providing support and assistance to the Dean, Rose supports the rest of the leadership team and faculty in developing new and refreshing existing curriculum, developing new program proposals and working with all faculty and staff in the Faculty to foster a positive culture and climate of learning and development.
-One of the most important aspects of her role is in providing support and regularly communicating with students in the Faculty to ensure that they are aware of available scholarships, research, study abroad and community-engagement opportunities.
+Rose believes strongly in the transformative power of education, having seen first-hand how it transforms and changes lives.
+As Associate Dean, aside from providing support and assistance to the Dean, Rose supports the rest of the leadership team and faculty in developing new and refreshing existing curriculum, developing new program proposals, and working with all faculty and staff in the Faculty to foster a positive culture and climate of learning and development.

 Building on her graduate studies, research areas of interest include the ways in which organizations in the cultural sector organize themselves to fulfill their missions, issues and trends related to audience and resource development and the rapidly changing landscape within which arts and cultural organizations work and their ability to adapt to and embrace those changes.
 Rose is also interested in the scholarship of teaching and learning, including the influence of program-level learning outcomes as contributors to student success and the importance of experiential learning in preparing individuals for the complex, dynamic arts and cultural field.